AndrewSGould/smashdownbros/roadmap.md

 * Note: Iron Man's can have character dupes

+* Match history with kill amounts for each char

 * 'Spicy Mode'

-## Version 4 - Squad Strike
+## Version 4 - Cross Bingo

-* 3 or 5 characters picks
+* Each player gets a 5x5 grid of random characters

+  * Should these allow dupes or no?
+Toggleable?

-* 'Spicy Mode'
+* Match history

-* match history shows which character beat which character. maybe similar to smush ui?
+* To win, you need to win on each character in a line - 5 down, 5 across, or 5 diagonal

+* Should center space be free?
+Or random?
+If random, When choosing middle/random, you select the random slot every time

 ## Version 5 - Multiplayer